 Hen Party Planning Checklist for Brighton | 2026 Guide

-An interactive checklist for organising accommodation, activities, and timings for a hen weekend in Brighton.
+Your step-by-step checklist for booking the house, activities and timings for a hen weekend in Brighton.

 Set a realistic budget for the entire hen weekend.